dani-capellan/pTBLightNet/README.md

 ## Installation

 We highly recommend first creating a virtual environment using Miniconda/Anaconda.
 This code was developed using CUDA 11.8 and Python 3.9, although higher versions may also be compatible with minimal modifications.
-Once this is done, please install the required libraries with pip:
+Once this is done, please install the required libraries with pip (installation time < 10 min in a normal setting):

 ```bash
 pip install -r requirements.txt